cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c06-covid19-assignment.md

     the timing of these peaks was much more scattered.
 In contrast, the peak cases were tightly concentrated, happening primarily in those few days in May.
+- Comparing mean from q6:
+  - The mean cases per 100k from Q6 was 24,934, while the mean deaths per 100k was 375.
+When comparing this to the top 10 counties with the highest cases per 100k, we see that even the 10th-ranked county has nearly double the mean cases from Q6.
+This is expected because the mean from Q6 accounts for all counties, whereas the top 10 counties are specifically those with the highest case rates.
+These extreme values lie in the “tail” of the distribution.
+The same pattern holds when comparing the mean deaths per 100k from Q6 to the top 10 counties with the highest death rates per 100k.
+These counties represent outliers in the overall distribution.

 ## Self-directed EDA